duckietown/docs-brown/book/doc-sky/45-ukf/40-one-spatial-dimension-ukf.md

 At this point, you should have a functioning 2D UKF on your drone---congratulations!
 Before you get checked off for your work thus far, we want to introduce you to designing a slightly more complicated UKF for a different robot system that includes nonlinearities in the state transition and measurement functions.
 Here is the scenario:

 Imagine a ground robot capable of moving in the $xy$-plane.
 Its body frame is oriented such that the origin is located at its center, the positive $x$-axis points to the right of the robot, the positive $y$-axis points forward, and the positive $z$-axis points up.
 The robot can control its forward acceleration $\ddot y^b$ in the body frame and its heading $\psi$ (rotation about its center).
 Its sensor suite consists of a forward-pointing range sensor.
+There is a wall located ahead of the robot, parallel to the $x$-axis at $y=y_{\text{wall}}$ in the global frame.
+The robot uses its forward-pointing range sensor to estimate distance to the wall.
 With this setup:

 - What is a reasonable state vector?
 - Define the state transition function (hint: there will be nonlinearities)